yuanshunning/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 The robot controller should be maintenance mode and the security mode to management mode before making these changes.

-Before starting, the MotoPlus application should be placed on a USB dongle. `Download the Pickit MotoPlus application here <https://support.pickit3d.com/article/36-pick-it-robot-programs>`__.
+Before starting, the MotoPlus application should be placed on a USB dongle.
+:ref:`Download the Pickit Yaskawa files here <downloads:Yaskawa>`.

 #.
 Load the correct USB device under :guilabel:`SYSTEM` → :guilabel:`MotoPlus APL` → :guilabel:`DEVICE`.
 #.
 Open the correct folder where the MotoPlus application is stored